jcanabarro/memory-pagination-simulator/README.md

 Where:

   1. `java -jar` Invokes the JRE to run the program.

   2. `program.jar` The built program location.

   3. `file` The input file.

-4.`method|all` Select which method will be executed( this policies will be decided).
+  4.`method|all` Select which method will be executed (FIFO or Optimal).

   5. `number of frames` The user select how many frames the memory has.

   6. `size` The size of each page in bytes, the input consists of an integer which represents a power of two number, but has a default value if the user does not put it.

 The input file is a **txt** available on **Specification**: